 Advanced Diagnostics & Medical Assessment

-Longevytum applies a diagnostics-first framework designed to identify biological risk during the silent phase of disease, when deterioration is measurable but symptoms are often absent.
+Longevytum, under Dr. Jesús Esquide, applies a diagnostics-first framework designed to identify biological risk during the silent phase of disease when deterioration is measurable but symptoms are often absent.

 The clinic combines molecular, genetic, functional, and imaging data to create a system-level risk profile.
-All findings are reviewed by physicians and presented as probabilistic risk indicators, not determinations of disease or treatment plans.
+All findings are reviewed by Dr. Esquide and presented as probabilistic risk indicators within the PPPM framework.

 Diagnostic Assessment Includes